MagicSssak/MagicSssak.github.io/_pages/about.md

 ---

-I'm a second-year master's student majoring in Computer Science at Columbia University.
-I'm a member of the [Digital Video and Multimedia (DVMM) Lab](https://www.ee.columbia.edu/ln/dvmm/) and the [Robotic Manipulation and Mobility (ROAM) Lab](https://roam.me.columbia.edu/) at Columbia University, fortunate to be advised by Prof. [Shih-Fu Chang](https://www.ee.columbia.edu/~sfchang/) and [Guangxing Han](https://guangxinghan.github.io/) on few-shot learning with Transformers; Prof. [Matei Ciocarlie](https://www.me.columbia.edu/faculty/matei-ciocarlie), Prof. [Shuran Song](https://www.cs.columbia.edu/~shurans/), and [Jingxi Xu](https://jxu.ai/) on tactile exploration for 3D objects.
-I also have the great pleasure to work with Prof. [Krzysztof Choromanski](https://research.google/people/KrzysztofChoromanski/) on several projects related to kernelized attention on Transformers and Graph Neural Networks.
+I'm a first-year master's student majoring in Computer Science at Columbia University.
+I'm a member of the [Digital Video and Multimedia (DVMM) Lab](https://www.ee.columbia.edu/ln/dvmm/) and the [Robotic Manipulation and Mobility (ROAM) Lab](https://roam.me.columbia.edu/) at Columbia University, fortunate to be advised by Prof. [Shih-Fu Chang](https://www.ee.columbia.edu/~sfchang/).
+It is also have the great honor to work with Prof. [Krzysztof Choromanski](https://research.google/people/KrzysztofChoromanski/) on several projects related to SE3-Performers and more.

-My research spans several fields of machine learning, including representation learning, reinforcement learning, deep learning frameworks design (e.g. Transformers, GNNs), as well as Monte Carlo methods.
+My research spans several fields of machine learning, including representation learning and deep learning frameworks design (e.g. Transformers), as well as Monte Carlo methods.
 Despite such diversity, I'm chiefly fond of the **theory-grounded algorithms** with applications in computer vision and robotics.
 Specifically, my research aims at making algorithms more *efficient* \[[1](#Topographer),[5](#HRF),[7](#OMC)\] and *scalable* \[[4](#Toeplitz), [6](#GKAT)], as well as designing *simple but effective* \[[2](#SMKD)\] learning algorithms as a *better alternative to traditional heuristics* \[[3](#TANDEM)\].

 If you are interested in my research and would like collaboration, please feel free to contact me via email! :)